 How is Virginia Doing?

-Suicide rates have generally been increasing somewhat in both Virginia and the nation overall.
-In 2013, Virginia had the 16th lowest (age-adjusted) suicide rate in the country: 12.5 deaths per 100,000 people.
-Virginia's rate was slightly lower than the national average rate of 12.6 deaths.
-Peer state Tennessee (15.3) had a higher suicide rate higher than Virginia, while Maryland (9.1) had a markedly lower rate and North Carolina's rate (12.5) equaled Virginia's.
-New Jersey was again the leading state, with 8.0 age-adjusted deaths per 100,000 people due to suicide.
+Suicide rates have generally been increasing in both Virginia and the nation overall.
+In 2014, Virginia had the 15th lowest (age-adjusted) suicide rate in the country: 12.9 deaths per 100,000 people and about the same as the national average (also 12.9).
+Peer states Tennessee (14.1) and North Carolina (13.0) had higher suicide rates than Virginia, while Maryland (9.8) had a markedly lower rate.
+New York was the leading state, with 8.1 age-adjusted deaths per 100,000 people due to suicide in 2014.

 Within Virginia, suicide ranked 11th for cause of death among residents and was the third leading cause among 10- to 24-year-olds.

 1,146 Virginians died by suicide in 2014.
 The largest number of victims were male (77.4%), white (84.8%), and aged 45-54 years of age (20.3%).
 Regionally speaking, the Southwest region had the highest suicide rate at 19.4 per 100,000 in 2014, followed closely by the Valley with 18.7 deaths; the Northern region had the lowest rate at 10.0 deaths.

 Many factors influence suicide rates, making suicide very difficult to prevent and treat.
 These factors include:

 - Family history of child maltreatment

 - Impulsive or aggressive tendencies